Understanding UUID Version 1 Generation

-UUID Version 1 identifiers are based on the time of generation and a node identifier (usually the MAC address of the machine).
-This makes them statistically unique and chronologically ordered (to some extent).
+When you use a UUID generator to create UUID Version 1 identifiers, they are primarily based on the time of generation and a node identifier (usually the MAC address of the machine).
+This process ensures the generated UUIDs are statistically unique and chronologically ordered (to some extent).

 Timestamp